 Below: Sniper Central

-Below: Spanish Square, right across the bank which would become a preffered spot for snipers.
+Below: Spanish Square, right across the bank which would become a preferred spot for snipers.

 Below: Building on the opposite side of the square.

 The square was the frontline in the war between Bosniaks and Croats and the main street cutting north-south (Boulevard Dr. Ante Starcevica) is the dividing line between Muslim and Croats.
 There is a park, ‘Spanish Square’ which commemorates 22 Spanish peacekeepers killed in the war.
 Biba tells me it is the site of protests against the ineffective government which still consists of Bosniak, Croat and Serb representatives.
 Corruption is rife.
 Next to the park is the Gymnasium (possibly the most colourful building in Mostar) which is a high school.

 Curriculum is divided along ethnic lines, Croats and Muslims take separate courses.
 Corrected: the school is part of United World Colleges and is the only school where curriculum is not divided along ethnic lines.